Duntroon

 Duntroon hosts a very young demographic, ranking in the bottom 10% of areas nationwide

 Duntroon's median age is 24 years, which is significantly below the Australian Capital Territory average of 35 years and substantially under Australia's national average of 38 years.
-Compared to the Australian Capital Territory, Duntroon has a higher concentration of residents aged 15-24 (66.3%), but fewer residents aged 35-44 (6.4%).
-This concentration of young residents is well above the national average of 12.5%.
-Between the 2021 Census and the present, Duntroon's median age has increased by 3.3 years from 21 to 24 years, reflecting an aging population.
-Key changes in age distribution show that the 45-54 age group has grown from 1.9% to 4.0% of the population, while the 25-34 cohort increased from 14.1% to 15.3%.
-Conversely, the 15-24 cohort has declined from 71.3% to 66.3%.
+Compared to the Australian Capital Territory, Duntroon has a higher concentration of residents aged 15-24 at 66.3%, but fewer residents aged 35-44 at 6.4%.
+This concentration of 15-24 year-olds is well above the national average of 12.5%.
+Between the 2021 Census and the present, Duntroon's median age has increased by 3.3 years from 21 to 24 years, indicating an aging population.
+Notable changes include the growth of the 45 to 54 age group from 1.9% to 4.0% of the population, and the increase of the 25 to 34 cohort from 14.1% to 15.3%.
+Conversely, the 15 to 24 cohort has declined from 71.3% to 66.3%.
 Demographic modeling suggests that Duntroon's age profile will evolve significantly by the year 2041.
-The 55-64 cohort shows the strongest projected growth at 0%, adding 0 residents to reach a total of 37.
-Meanwhile, the 65-74 and 85+ cohorts are expected to experience population declines.
+The 55 to 64 cohort is projected to show strong growth, adding 0 residents to reach 37.
+Meanwhile, the 65 to 74 and 85+ cohorts are expected to experience population declines.

 Frequently Asked Questions - Age